Arcade (TV series): Cast

-Lucy Taylor and Raymond Nock as Si Wan and Philip Soo, the mother and son operators of Toby's (the sit-down restaurant), and Sinan Leong played the spoiled and pampered Mee Ling, Si Wan's daughter, and Philip's sister who balked at working at the family restaurant.
-In the 'shocking' storyline in the early episodes, Philip, a potential Olympic swimmer, realised he was falling in love with his sister.
+Lucy Taylor and Raymond Nock as Si Wan and Philip Soo, the mother and son operators of Toby's (the sit-down cafe and restaurant), and Sinan Leong played the spoiled and pampered Mee Ling, Si Wan's daughter, and Philip's sister who balked at working at the family restaurant.
+In the 'shocking' storyline in the early episodes, Philip, a potential Olympic swimmer, realized he was falling in love with his sister.
 Fortunately, that attraction fizzled, and Mee Ling was arranged to marry a much older man named Chang Li.

-Patrick Ward played conceited - and rather dimwitted - Craig Carmichael, who owned the Surf-n-Ski Sports shop, but spent most of his time trying to get work as a male model.
+Patrick Ward played conceited – and rather dimwitted – Craig Carmichael, who owned the Surf-n-Ski Sports shop, but spent most of his time trying to get work as a male model.
 His girlfriend Di Smith, played by former ballerina Olga Tamara, managed the shop on his behalf.

-Jeremy Kewley played Robbie Stewart, a mysterious young man who turns out to be the younger brother of Craig Carmichael (whose real name was Stan Stewart, but he had changed it to Craig Carmichael which he thought was a sexier name for a male model). it would be later revealed that Di was the daughter of a wealthy man, and it was she who had gotten Craig his successful modeling jobs.
+Jeremy Kewley played Robbie Stewart, a mysterious young man who turns out to be the younger brother of surf shop owner Craig Carmichael (whose real name was Stan Stewart, but he had changed it to Craig Carmichael which he thought was a sexier name for a male model).
+It would be later revealed that Di was the daughter of a wealthy man, and it was she who had gotten Craig his successful modeling jobs.
 She was tempted to blab this secret when he got quite obnoxious.
 She would also get mad at him later on when he had an affair with troublemaking Iris.

-Cast members after Arcade

-Many actors in the series went on to have successful careers after the ill-fated Arcade ended, both Lorrae Desmond and Syd Heylen went on to become long time cast members of A Country Practice, whilst Jeremy Kewley, Tracy Mann and Christine Harris went on to have high-profile television and film careers, whilst Coral Drouyn went on to become a successful television scriptwriter.

-Jeremy Kewley went on to star in successful series like Janus and Stingers, and playing lead roles in movies like Frank & Jerry and Disappearance and became popular as the audience warm-up comedian on the AFL version of The Footy Show for almost two decades.

-Tracy Mann won awards for her roles in films like Hard Knocks and Fast Talking and starred in popular series including Prisoner, the 1984 ABC-TV series Sweet and Sour, and the 1990 police drama Skirts, as well as popular Australian mini-series such as Sword of Honour and Cyclone Tracy.

-Tracy and Kewley starred together in the ABC-TV legal drama series Janus from 1994–1995.

-Christine Harris went to play major roles in several 1980s soap operas - The Young Doctors, Carson's Law, Prisoner and Neighbours.

-Coral Drouyn retired from acting after Arcade and changed her career to script-writing, becoming story editor on Prisoner, Blue Heelers and Home and Away.
+Reception

+Robert Fidgeon of the Herald Sun named Arcade as one of "Australia's All-time Top 50 TV Turkeys".
+He stated "Lorrae Desmond led a team of troupers through this expensive soap set in a Sydney shopping arcade.
+Lasted 10 episodes."
+In 2020, Fidgeon's colleague Fiona Byrne included Arcade in her feature about "long forgotten Australian TV dramas that made viewers switch off."
+She noted that it "has long been referred to as one of Australian TV's greatest flops."
+Of its demise, Byrne wrote: "The show was supposed to pull viewers away from its cross channel rivals: The Sullivans on 9 and Willesee at Seven.
+Instead those shows grew their audiences as viewers said 'no thank you' to Ten's awful offering.
+Thirty episodes aired before the show was replaced by re-runs of M*A*S*H. I think it should be dug out of the archives and given another run just for fun."